EvilOlaf/scum/README.md

 ### :question: How to customize *SCUM server*

-All server data is exposed in the `scumserver-data` folder.
+Server config files are in the `scumserver-data` folder.
-For further information check [here](https://www.google.com/search?q=scum+server+settings).
+Providing instructions for in-game customization would be out of scope of this project.
+Therefore please refer to [Google](https://www.google.com/search?q=scum+server+settings).

 ### :question: How to automatically restart every X hours